 Introduction to machine learning, including supervised and unsupervised learning algorithms, reinforcement learning, and computational learning theory.
 Prerequisites: CS 128 or STAT 151 or STAT 143; MATH 121; MATH 122 or MATH 124.

 Introduction to artificial neural networks, their computational capabilities and limitations, and the algorithms used to train them.
 Statistical capacity, convergence theorems, backpropagation, reinforcement learning, generalization.
 Prerequisites: MATH 122 or MATH 124 or MATH 271; CS 128 or STAT 143 or STAT 151; CS 110.
 Cross-listed with: STAT 256, CSYS 256.

 Taxonomy of parallel computers, basic concepts for parallel computing, effectiveness and scalability, parallel algorithms for variety of problems, distributed memory and shared memory paradigms.
 Prerequisite: CS 124.

 Introduction to the theoretical and pragmatic principles and practices of computer networking.
 Topics include: local area networks; the Internet; network and world-wide-web application programming.
 Prerequisites: CS 110; CS 121; STAT 143.

 CS 266.
 Network Security&Cryptography.
 3 Credits.

 Security and secrecy in a networked environment.
 Cryptography: public and private key.
 Authentication: trusted agents, tickets.
 Electronic mail and digital signatures.
 Privacy and national security.
-Prerequisite: Prerequisite: CS 124.
+Prerequisite: CS 124.